Job tips, internships & thesis suggestions

 Sustainabilities student jobs page (in Swedish)

-Internships, summer employments, and thesis suggestions.
+Internships, summer employments, and thesis suggestions, when available.
 Many student opportunities in climate, communication, environmental protection, environmental law and more.
+Note that there are not always vacancies

 To the Naturvårdsverket jobs page (in Swedish)